What is Technical Debt and How to Manage it?

 • Bruised team productivity: Growing problems require people to put in extra effort when handling them, which wears down their energy.
 Paying down technical debt is detrimental to team morale in 76% of cases.

 • Loss of competitiveness: Problems constantly arise, causing new plans for development to stall.
-Meanwhile, developers focus on fixing the “good old” bugs.
+Meanwhile, Developers focus on fixing the “good old” bugs.
 Because there is a need to spend your resources addressing tech debt, you are nowhere near creating something new.
 As a result, you cannot move as fast as your competitors and quickly respond to dynamic market needs.

 If you recognize any of the above symptoms in your project, you should at least estimate how much tech debt you already have.
 Once that is done, you should seek remedies — implement debt management practices.